DenJens/Hangfire.Documentation/background-methods/using-batches.rst

        }
    });

-In case of exception, you may show an error to a user, and simply ask to retry her action after some minutes.
+In case of an exception, you may show an error to a user, and simply ask to retry their action after so many minutes.
 No other code required!

 Installation
 -------------